-My roommate, a friend who'd gifted me the trip, was interesting and kind.
-Now and then she'd step out for a smoke, looking across at the other balconies, other balconies looking across at her.
+My roommate, a friend who'd gifted me the trip, was funny and and kind.
+Now and then she'd step outside for a minute to herself, looking across at the other balconies, other balconies looking across at her.

 She told me she had spotted some amazing native birds there on the courtyard in the center, but I never witnessed any myself.
 I'd hoped at least to hear their famous squawks and cries around our building, around all the buildings, around the great green selva further out.